 Everest 2010 had 100% success for those who reached High Camp with similar success to years past.
 We are happy to provide details of 20+ years of expeditions.

 Recent Experience In Brief

 The 2014 and 2015 seasons were cancelled due to the natural disasters.
-We have been working directly with the local community and other organizations in the aftermath, to help help ensure the needs of all climbers and guides are met.
+We have been working directly with the local community and other organizations in the aftermath to help ensure that we meet the needs of all climbers and guides.
 For those that wish to learn more about our efforts and the Alpine Ascents Foundation, read more.

 As in the past, Alpine Ascents will offer a fully supported expedition.
-We do not offer Sherpa-only guided, hybrid, guide at base camp in radio contact or appropriate climber-to-guide ratio as this is simply not our style.
-We feel this limited support approach strays from the goals of providing the best and safest chance of climbers reaching the summit.
+We do not offer Sherpa-only guided, hybrid, guide-at-base-camp-in-radio-contact, or inappropriate climber-to-guide ratio as this is simply not our style.
+We feel this limited support approach strays from the goals of providing the best and most risk aware chance of climbers reaching the summit.

-Our 2017 team will be led by Alpine Ascents staff guides.
-As always we will employ our famed Sherpa staff.
+Our 2024 team will be led by Alpine Ascents staff guides.
+As always, we will employ our famed Sherpa staff.
 Our Sherpa team is legendary throughout the climbing community and will be the mainstay of our summit support team.
-The Sherpa team will set the route and manage a quality base camp which is renowned throughout the great tent city at the foot of the mountain.
+The Sherpa team will set the route and manage a quality Base Camp, which is renowned throughout the great tent city at the foot of the mountain.
 We look to bestow our traditions and expertise on every climber.

 These are the primary mountains in the world exceeding 8,000 Meters in height.
 Some of them have subsidiary peaks that are also 8,000m.

 Height: 8,850 m/29,035 ft.